NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 With our without mapprojection, one can reduce the computed search range via ``--max-disp-spread`` (:numref:`stereodefault`).

+If a reasonable DEM of the area of interest exists, the option ``--filter-ip-using-dem`` can be used to filter out interest points whose heights differ by more than a given value than what is provided by that DEM.
+This should reduce the search range.
+Without a DEM, the option ``--elevation-limit`` can be used and should have a similar effect.

 Another option (which can be used in conjunction with the earlier suggestions) is to tighten the outlier filtering in the low-resolution disparity ``D_sub.tif`` (:numref:`outputfiles`), for example, by